About DeBarras Folk Club

-In the last 30 year’s DeBarra’s Folk Club in the beautiful sea-side town of Clonakilty has earned a musical reputation that has traveled far beyond the confines of its West Cork location.
+For almost 40 years DeBarra’s Folk Club in the beautiful seaside town of Clonakilty has been a home for music, earning a reputation that has traveled far beyond the confines of its West Cork home.

 Le míle buíochas,